Itshari891/Mstore_eCommerce-FullStack/README.md

 # Mstore_eCommerce-FullStack
 # Overview
 This project is a full-stack eCommerce platform built using Python, Django, Angular, and MySQL.
-The project includes features such as user authentication, product management, shopping cart, and checkout.
+The platform provides a comprehensive set of features for online shopping, including product listing, categorization, product detail, shopping cart, order management, customer reviews, and an administrative panel for adding products and categories.

+# Features
+ - Product Listing:
+ A page that displays a list of all available products with detailed information and images.
+ - Category:
+ Products are grouped into categories for easy browsing.

 # Prerequisites
  - Python 3.10.4